ym001/distancia/docs/index.rst

 .. meta::
+   :description: Distancia is a comprehensive Python package that provides a wide range of distance metrics and similarity measures, making it easy to calculate and compare the proximity between various types of data.
+This documentation provides an in-depth guide to the package, including installation instructions, usage examples, and detailed descriptions of each available metric.

    :keywords: data-science machine-learning deep-learning neural-network graph text-classification text distance cython markov-chain file similarity image-classification nlp-machine-learning loss-functions distancia
    :keywords lang=en: data-science machine-learning deep-learning neural-network graph text-classification text distance cython markov-chain file similarity image-classification nlp-machine-learning loss-functions distancia
 ======================================